Tropical Forest Conservatory

 - Special Events Hall adjacent to the Conservatory features Solarban 70 XL solar control low-emissivity glass, the most energy-efficient glass available at the time, designed and manufactured by PPG Industries, Inc. Phipps represents the first commercial installation of this glass.

 The final result?
-The most energy efficient conservatory in a public garden in the world.
+The Tropical Forest Conservatory opened in 2006 as the most energy efficient conservatory in a public garden in the world.
 Cooling costs are zero; heating costs are estimated to be less than half of those incurred by a typical conservatory.

 Advanced Computer Control